 The teenage Brian attended Dartford Grammar School.
 He was in the year below future Pretty Thing Dick Taylor and superstar-to-be Mick Jagger.
-Although Brian and Dick would recognise each other at a later date (Dick certainly remembered Brian from school) it seems that as they were in different years they didn’t speak much, it is a playground truth that those pupils in the years below were not generally considered worthy of attention and this is doubtless still the case today!
-English schools divide their pupils into groups called ‘houses’ which are usually named after a person of local historic significance and represented by a colour.
-Brian was a member of the house called Daeth, possibly in honour of a local (Dartford) family; it’s colour was yellow.
+Although Brian and Dick would recognize each other at a later date (Dick certainly remembered Brian from school) it seems that as they were in different years they didn’t speak much, it is a playground truth that those pupils in the years below were not generally considered worthy of attention and this is doubtless still the case today!
+English schools divide their pupils into groups called ‘houses’ which are usually named after a person of local historic significance and represented by a color.
+Brian was a member of the house called Daeth, possibly in honor of a local (Dartford) family; it’s color was yellow.
 Peter Pike was in the same year as Brian and recalls that he was a reserved character but could from time to time be funny and lively.

 The two of them travelled to Germany in 1959 with other pupils on a school trip to Niederlahnstein near Koblenz on the Rhine.
 Peter remembers that they had a lot of fun on the trip and Brian came across as having a rather dry sense of humour.
 Peter also recalled that Brian was a member of the ‘Combined Cadet Force’, a kind of military club where boys would train for army or airforce activities.
 This may explain how Brian developed a passion for guns and target practice, and acquired an air pistol.